tnds82/picons-source/README.md

 This is where all the channel logos go and how they are linked to the serviceref or a simplified version of the name.
 Backgrounds and the default `backgrounds.conf` file can also be found in this directory.

-## resources/tools
+## resources

-Some additional scripts used by the main scripts.
+Some additional files.